Antique Fairbanks Scale Identification: Maker Plates, Dials, Beam Parts, Weights, Platform Form and Repairs

 Platform scale prices typically run higher than countertop balances because of their size and industrial appeal.
 For example, a Salters platform scale at Davidson Auctions (Lot 356) realized AUD 2,250, showing what robust cast-iron construction can command when complete.
 Smaller countertop or postal scales trend lower: an S. Mordan & Co. postal scale at Akiba Galleries (Lot 393) realized USD 300.

 Condition and completeness matter even more than brand alone.
 An intact Chatillon train scale at Uniques & Antiques (Lot 1446) sold for USD 350, while multiple European balance scales at Einszwei Gallery ranged from CZK 2,400–8,500 depending on size, maker, and fit with the original case.
-Use these comps as brackets and adjust for your scale’s maker plate, capacity, and whether the weights or dial glass are missing.
+Use these market evidence as brackets and adjust for your scale’s maker plate, capacity, and whether the weights or dial glass are missing.

 Fairbanks-branded scales with documentation, rail depot tags, or original weight sets can exceed the ranges above, especially for large platform models.
 Repainted or modified scales generally sell lower unless the restoration is historically accurate and well documented.

-Restoration and authenticity red flags
+Restoration and originality red flags

 - Freshly drilled plate holes or new fasteners in old cast iron.